Fourier-enhanced reduced-order surrogate modeling for uncertainty quantification in electric machine design

 Figure~\ref{fig:3-fft-all} shows the relationship between reduced frequency components and the associated reconstruction error, which may provide an indication as to how many frequency components should be retained to achieve an average reconstruction accuracy.

 However, the \gls{mae} is not informative concerning worst-case reconstruction errors.
 This can be verified by the results shown in Figure~\ref{fig:3-fft-9}, which shows the worst-case signal reconstruction for $R=5$ frequency components.
-In this case, the $\mathrm{MAE}$ is equal to $3.2 \cdot 10^{-3}$, which should be sufficient for a reconstruction that is visually identical to the original signal, based on the toque values.
+In this case, the $\mathrm{MAE}$ is equal to $3.2 \cdot 10^{-3}$, which should be sufficient for a reconstruction that is visually identical to the original signal, based on the torque values.
 Still, the reconstructed signal deviates significantly from the original, thus indicating that the retained frequency components are insufficient.
 The minimum number of frequency components to obtain a worst-case signal reconstruction that is visually identical to the original torque signal is $R = 11$, as can be observed in Figure~\ref{fig:3-fft-21}.
 In this case, the $\mathrm{MAE}$ equals $9.0\cdot 10^{-5}$.
 Based on these observations and numerical results, in the following, $R=11$ frequency components will be retained after the \gls{dft}.